thedynamiclinker/sudocode/etc/profess/One Sided Proto-calls.md

 I'm gonna guess no based on the bit from before.

-Ok he said he's right outta time.
+Ok he said he's right outtה time.

-Correction: out ה right time.
+Correction: out the right time.

-Correction: not in ה right time.
+Correction: not in the right time.

-He says he visited ה wrong time.
+He says he visited the wrong time.

 It's sort of like a sigh.

 It also means "the".

-Oh the other he ok sorry my bad.
+Oh the other He, ok sorry my bad.

 He thought this was later.